rbetser/CMD/readme.md

 Default example details:
  - ResNet18 on CIFAR10 (SGD optimizer, learning rate - 0.05, momentum - 0.9, 150 epochs, no scheduler)
- - 3 methods are compared - SGD, Post-hoc CMD, Online CMD
+ - 3 training versions are compared - SGD, Post-hoc CMD, Online CMD.
+See paper for details on their roles and differences.
  - CMD is performed with 10 modes (M), 1000 sampled weights (K) and 20 warm-up epochs (F).
  The number of modes and sampled weights are hard-coded per model type, warm-up epochs are given as an argument.